 Raph Goldacre

-Raph holds an MSc in Epidemiology from the London School of Hygiene & Tropical Medicine, has published over 40 peer-reviewed papers, and teaches on the NDPH MSc course in Global Health Science & Epidemiology and the BDI course in Hospital Episode Statistics.
+Raph holds an MSc in Epidemiology from the London School of Hygiene & Tropical Medicine, a PhD in Population Health Sciences from the University of Bristol, enjoys participating in knowledge-sharing networks in the BDI/Oxford Population Health, and teaches on the Oxford Population Health MSc course in Global Health Science & Epidemiology and the BDI course in Hospital Episode Statistics.

 Recent publications